NoBrainerORM/nobrainer.io/docs/associations.md

   This also mean that you cannot use `post.comments.build`.
 Rather, you should use `Comment.create(:post => post)` and have a presence validation on post.

+* Loading targets through `instance.targets` will automatically set their matching `belongs_to` associations to `instance`, with or without eager loading.

 * `instance.targets` returns the criteria `Target.where(foreign_key => owner.id)`,
   which is cached.
 This means that you will always get the same instance of criteria on a given instance, which will cache enumerated documents.